SnootyMonkey/Falkland-CMS/docs/resources.md

 *item* - any resource that's been collected in your repository, often organized into many orthogonal taxonomies.

-*taxonomy* - a means of organizing items into hierarchical categories.
-??? needed, or just use a category with no parent?

-*category* - a hierarchical organization structure in a taxonomy.
+*taxonomy* - a hierarchical organization of categories independent of any other taxonomies.

 ## From the REPL